List of Transformers film series cast and characters: Wreckers

 The Wreckers are a trio of Autobot commandoes and engineers who transform into heavily armed NASCAR Sprint Cup Series Car of Tomorrow Chevrolet Impala stock cars as disguises.
 Two represent Hendrick Motorsports and one represents Earnhardt Ganassi Racing.
-They also worked on the Autobots' ship Xantium.
+They also worked on the Autobot ship called the Xantium, which the 3 of them and the other Earthbound Autobots who were introduced in Revenge of The Fallen and Dark of The Moon(except for Wheelie & Brains and Sentinel Prime) arrived on Earth in.

 Leadfoot

 Leadfoot (voiced by John DiMaggio) is the Wreckers' leader who transforms into an armored version of the No. 42 Earnhardt Ganassi Racing Target car driven at the time by Juan Pablo Montoya.
 Leadfoot is armed with general-purpose machine guns and a right shoulder multi-barrel machine gun.
 In Age of Extinction, he appears in drone video footage, being attacked and killed by Cemetery Wind agents or Lockdown.
 Cade, who hacks a Cemetery Wind's spy drone, shows the footage to the Autobots, compelling Hound to salute his fallen friend.

 Roadbuster

 Roadbuster (voiced by Ron Bottitta) is the second-in-command of the Wreckers who transforms into an armored version of the No. 88 Hendrick Motorsports AMP Energy/National Guard driven by Dale Earnhardt Jr. and speaks with a Scottish accent.
 Roadbuster is armed with light machine guns, a left shoulder multi-barrel machine gun, and shoulder rocket launchers.
 Roadbuster's fate after the events of Age of Extinction is unknown.